oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/matrix_mul/README.md

 > - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
 This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
 >
 >For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
->

 You can use [Modulefiles scripts](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-modulefiles-with-linux.html) to set up your development environment.
 The modulefiles scripts work with all Linux shells.

 If you wish to fine tune the list of components and the version of those components, use a [setvars config file](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos/use-a-config-file-for-setvars-sh-on-linux-or-macos.html) to set up your development environment.

-### Include Files
-The include folder is located at `"%ONEAPI_ROOT%\dev-utilities\latest\include"` on your development system.
-You will need to use some of the resources from this location to build the sample.

-### Running Samples In DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.

-For specific instructions, jump to [Run the sample in the DevCloud](#run-on-devcloud)

-For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide](https://devcloud.intel.com/oneapi/get-started/hpc-toolkit/)

 ### Using Visual Studio Code* (Optional)